 - Leelanau County resident

-"I believe that church communities can help facilitate this.
+- "I believe that church communities can help facilitate this.
 They just need direction and ideas."

 - Antrim County resident

-"[We] have to ensure the inclusion truly is inclusive; while there ARE community building events/activities, they seem quite elitist/ exclusive toward some."
+"[We] have to ensure the inclusion truly is inclusive; while there ARE community building events/activities, they seem quite elitist/exclusive toward some."

+- Grand Traverse County resident

-"I believe we have more stigma associated with the elderly... for this reason they are often overlooked."
+- "I believe we have more stigma associated with the elderly... for this reason they are often overlooked."

 - Leelanau County resident